ivoyager/ivoyager/data/solar_system/README.txt

 		Case-insensitive "True" or "False".
 Blank Default is the same as False.
 	X
 		Must be "x" or blank.
 This is essentially the same as BOOL except Default is not allowed.
-Use TableReader.get_bool() to read this data type.
+Use TableReader.get_bool() to read this type.
 	INT
 		Any valid integer.
-See WARNING about Excel above; it will change vary large int values unless they are prefixed by ' or _.
 	REAL
 		See WARNING about Excel above.
 If you must use it, then prefix all REAL values with ' or _ to prevent number modification.